dave-lanigan/1917-codex/README.md

 # Website and REST API for the 1917 Code of Canon Law

-This website allows for the display and searchability of the 1917 Codex.
+This [website](iudicabit.mywire.org) allows for the display and searchability of the 1917 Codex.
 There is also an API used to design the website and openn to help distribute the Codex's contents.

-### Root endpoint:
+### Root endpoint (temporary):

+www.iudicabit.mywire.org/api/v0/

 ### Public Endpoints: